brianoflondon/hive-nectar/docs/tutorials.rst

 Transactionbuilder
 ------------------
-Sign transactions with beem without using the wallet and build the transaction by hand.
+Sign transactions with nectar without using the wallet and build the transaction by hand.
 Example with one operation with and without the wallet:

 .. code-block:: python

-    from beem import Steem
+    from nectar import Steem
-    from beem.transactionbuilder import TransactionBuilder
+    from nectar.transactionbuilder import TransactionBuilder
-    from beembase import operations
+    from nectarbase import operations
     stm = Steem()
     # Uncomment the following when using a wallet:
     # stm.wallet.unlock("secret_password")